Andrewske/portfolio/ai-learnings.md

 **Data Pipeline**: MySQL → Polars processing → ZSTD parquet + JSON index → sub-second frontend filtering **Business Impact**: Executive-level BI tracking multi-million dollar operations.
 8 years of historical data (2018+) **Key Decisions**: Infrastructure cost savings prioritized over real-time updates, suitable for bi-hourly refresh needs.
 "The data update only happens once every 2 hours, because it takes a lot of server resources and we don't need more frequent updates"

+### Masakali (July 2020 - ongoing) - Booking Platform Deep Dive
+**Project Location**: ~/coding/masakali-t3 (separate codebase from portfolio) **Physical Architecture**: Akasha and Lakshmi are the same building - "Akasha is the whole building, and Lakshmi is just the downstairs, leaving the upstairs open for the owner to use"
+**Booking Conflict Prevention**: "The prevention only comes when creating the booking because smoobu will not allow the double booking and the error would cancel the booking process.
+The traffic and bookings is low, so I haven't needed anything more"
+**Cross-Villa Blocking Logic**: When Lakshmi books → automatically blocks Akasha (same building).
+When Akasha books → blocks Lakshmi.
+Implemented via blockVilla() function calling Smoobu API
+**Database Design**: PostgreSQL with unique constraint on (villa_id, date) in villa_pricing table.
+Foreign key relationships villa → reservations
+**Webhook Architecture**: Real-time updates from Smoobu for external bookings (Booking.com, Airbnb) → local database sync **Error Handling**: "I am notified of the error and usually manually fix and fix the underlying process.
+But I rarely have any fails in that area so I haven't had to modify in a long time"
+**Payment Flow**: "Payment happens first, so I don't really block double bookings..." - Manual processing for edge cases.
+User guidance: "I would say don't include anything about this.
+It's probably not impressive to show it"
+**Tech Stack**: Next.js, Prisma ORM, PostgreSQL, Smoobu API integration, PostHog monitoring **Scale Context**: 5 villas, low traffic, manual oversight approach - practical engineering for the scale

 ## Architecture & Safety Philosophy
 **Scale-appropriate safety**: Production systems use robust validation (Smoobu booking prevention, multi-tenant auth), experimental projects use manual review